The Sheltie FAQ

 Male Shelties usually shed heavily once a year just before summer.
-Female Shelties shed in the summer and after every heat cycle (roughly every 6-8 months) although spaying her will eliminate most of this.
-Shedding just means you can expect more brushing than usual (every day can help) and the coat will thin out.
+Female Shelties shed in the summer and after every heat cycle (roughly every 6-8 months) although spaying her will eliminate most of this heat shedding.
+At these times, it just means you can expect more brushing than usual (every day can help) while the coat thins out.

-Experts recommend thoroughly grooming your Sheltie for about 30 minutes once a week, with a quick daily brushing in problem areas like behind the ears (where the long under layers easily become matted).
-Most people love grooming their fur babies and it makes for excellent bonding time.
-Provided you are gentle with the brush, your Sheltie will likely revel in it too.
-For specifics, see my article on grooming Shelties with tips on nail clipping and trimming the overgrown fur between the paw pads.
+Experts recommend thoroughly grooming your Sheltie for about 30 minutes once a week, with a quick daily brushing in problem areas like behind the ears (long wispy hair is easily matted).
+Most people enjoy grooming their Shelties as it's a good time for bonding.
+Just be very gentle with the brush!
+For a step-by-step guide, see my article on How to Groom Your Sheltie.

-Only bathe your pet Sheltie when he needs it - for our boys this is only every 1-2 months.
-This may sound dirty but Shetland Sheepdogs keep themselves clean by licking and grooming themselves every day.
-If you wash them too often yourself it will strip away the natural coat oils, causing dryness, flaking and itching.
+Only bathe your pet Sheltie when he needs it.
+This may sound dirty but actually Shetland Sheepdogs keep themselves clean by licking and grooming themselves every day.
+If you bathe them too often it will strip away the natural coat oils, causing dryness, flaking and itching.

-Use warm water to shower your Sheltie in the tub and get the nozzle right against his skin - otherwise the waterproof outercoat will protect him like water off a duck's back!
-Be extra careful not to get any water in his big, gaping ear holes too - use cotton balls to be extra safe.
-Make sure you only use a shampoo and conditioner that is designed for dogs, as human products have different pH levels which can damage your dog's skin and coat.
+When you do bathe your Sheltie, use warm water to shower him in the tub and get the nozzle right against his skin.
+Otherwise the waterproof outercoat will protect him like water off a duck's back!
+Be extra careful not to get any water in his ear holes too.
+Use cotton balls if you are worried.
+Make sure you only use a shampoo and conditioner designed for dogs.
+Human products have different pH levels which can damage your dog's skin and coat.
 Wash the shampoo out thoroughly.

-Afterwards, gently pat him dry with a towel but don't rub him or you'll loosen the undercoat.
-Allow him to dry off naturally indoors - don't send him outside if it's remotely cold.
-Or, if your furniture can't take a wet Sheltie rubbing himself all over it, carefully blow dry the coat on a low setting, parting the hair as you go.
-Voila!
+Afterwards, gently pat him dry with a towel.
+Don't rub him or you'll loosen the undercoat.
+Allow him to dry off naturally indoors.
+If your furniture can't take a wet Sheltie rubbing himself all over it, carefully blow dry the coat on a low setting, parting the hair as you go.

 The best way to keep a dog's teeth clean naturally is by chewing.
 Wet dog food only encourages food to build up, so dry dog food is said to be better.
 In addition, give your Sheltie raw meaty bones from the butcher as the chewing action will stimulate saliva (which breaks down trapped food) and scrapes particles off the tooth surface.

-If your Sheltie has already developed tartar and bad breath, consider a dietary supplement like Proden PlaqueOff for Dogs.
-This new powdered supplement is clinically proven to reduce and help prevent plaque and tartar.
-Just sprinkle onto his kibble every day and you'll see an improvement in a few weeks.
+If your Sheltie has already developed tartar and bad breath, use a dietary supplement like Proden PlaqueOff for Dogs.
+This powdered supplement is clinically proven to reduce and help prevent plaque and tartar.
+Sprinkle onto his kibble every day and you'll see an improvement in a few weeks.

 Sadly, 85% of dogs over 3 years old have already developed gum disease, and this is a major cause of tooth loss.
 Your vet will diagnose this at your Sheltie's annual checkup and may recommend a professional teeth cleaning under general anesthetic if needed.